hafizsyaqif/jackbdu.github.io/cv.md

 2019, 2020, 2021 \| Web Development Fundamentals for Interactive Media

-2018, 2019, 2020 \| Introduction to Laser Cutter for Interactive Media
+2018, 2019, 2020 \| Introduction to Laser Cutting & Engraving for Interactive Media

 2019 \| Machines that See: Computer Vision in Processing, Processing Community Day